Oxsomi/core3/docs/OxC3_tool.md

 		Parameter dims at L#31:27
 ```

-Note: The difference between reflect and symbols is that reflect maintains the data as a binary which can be easily queried, shipped and used in production code.
-Reflect is a more advanced version of symbols, which exists more for advanced usages.

 ### Compile

 Compile mode (default) will turn the text into shaders ready for consumption by a graphics API.
 This could be DXIL, SPIRV or even text representations (MSL, WGSL or even GLSL in the future).
 These are then stored in an oiSH file, which contains information about the uniforms, inputs/outputs, basic reflection info and entrypoint binary/name as well as other metadata.
 These oiSH files can be either bulky (works for every backend) or lean (works only for the target(s)).